Q: What is the texture on the blade?

 Q: How many people make knives for you?

 A: Everything is made entirely by me.
-I hope to have some hep by the summer to assist in the most labor intensive steps but each piece will continue to be designed and assembled by myself.
+I do take on assistants from time to time to help with the most labor intensive steps but each piece will continue to be designed and assembled by myself.

 Q: How long do I have to wait for a knife?